xueyaohuang/RoadToCodeFarmer/mianjing/self_introduction.md

 I deepened my knowledge on algorithms, data structures and software development.I also empowered my skills in data analytics during my internship.

-And I had a chance to get to know thumbtack from its website, and I get very interested in the company's business and product, to help people find local professionals for alomost anything, I'm hoping to join the team and get to know more about the engineering practice.

-and mission: To make farming more efficient and profitable, while preserving and enhancing the value of farmland.
+And I had a chance to get to know granluar from its website, and I get very interested in the company's business and mission: To make farming more efficient and profitable, while preserving and enhancing the value of farmland.
 I'm hoping to join the team and get to know more about the engineering practice.

 of delegate duties to employees
 track inventory
 help farmers to predict revenue and yield.
-I'm hoping to join the team and get to know more about the engineering practice.

 I have a solid foundation in algorithms, data structures and software development.
 During my master's degree, I have had many courses that will be helpful, such as Databases, Cloud Computing, Big Data and Advanced Data Analytics.
 I am familiar with big data development, application and demonstrated my skills in building data analytics platform during my internship.